 How to Let God Lead and Take Control

 I like to be in control.
 I do not want others to make decisions for me on what I eat, what I do, what I wear.
 I want to decide what occupation I do, where I work, what house I live in.
-I want to choose how many kids I have, when I go to sleep and when I wake up.
+I want to choose how many kids I have, when I go to sleep, and when I wake up.
 Unfortunately for me and many like me, we often have limited control over our lives.
 I keep trying to make a life plan, but every time I do, there are twists and turns throughout my life, which is why I live by the verse that states, "Man makes his plans, but the Lord determines his steps."

 For instance, I wanted to have children; five years later, we decided to adopt an infant.
 I am happy to announce that our daughter moved into our house in July of 2009.
 She was five.
 Seven years later, when my daughter was 12, I gave birth to a second daughter.
 As you can see, as I planned life, life went on happening without me.
 I don't know what my life would have been like if things had turned out the way I planned them, but I might not have my beautiful daughter, and a great relationship with my husband.
 Although there was one thing I did have complete control over and that was my dedication to Jesus Christ and choosing salvation.
 Despite my lack of control over my own life, I have an incredibly blessed life, and I would not change any of it for the world.
 God is in control of my life, and I would not have it any other way.

 God Is In Control

 Often times we need to humble ourselves and let God be in control.
 We try so hard to micro manage our lives, that we sometimes don't understand why things get so out of control.
 In those moments, it's time to hand over the reigns, and let God guide your life to where He wants it to be.